Doctoral Programme in History, Culture and Arts Studies (Juno)

 Juno's board members are: Professori Taina Syrjämaa (director of Juno), Professor Mika Kallioinen, Professor Tutta Palin, Professor Terhi Utriainen, Post-doctoral researcher Kaisa Ilmonen, University lecturer Tiina Mahlamäki, Professor Maunu Häyrynen, Doctoral candidate Joonas Kinnunen, Doctoral candidate Mari Lehto and as secretary, coordinator Meri Heinonen.

-Juno had three posiitions for salaried doctoral candidates open for the period 1.1.2020-31.12.2023.
-We received 52 applications and the board decided to choose following applicants:
+Juno had positions for salaried doctoral candidates open for the maximum period of four years: 1.1.2021-31.12.2024.
+We received 50 applications and the board decided to choose following applicants: